Nargiz Absalamova

 Freelance:

-Nargiz Absalamova, a reporter for anti-corruption investigative outlet Abzas Media, has been detained since November 2023 on charges of conspiring to bring money into the country unlawfully.
+Nargiz Absalamova, a reporter for anti-corruption investigative outlet Abzas Media, has been detained since November 2023.
+In June 2025, she was sentenced to eight years in prison on multiple financial crime charges in relation to alleged receipt of Western donor funding.

-On November 20, 2023, police in Azerbaijan’s capital, Baku, arrested Abzas Media director Ulvi Hasanli and consultant Mahammad Kekalov and searched the outlet’s offices, where they claimed to find 40,000 euros (US$43,770).
+On November 20, 2023, police in Azerbaijan’s capital, Baku, arrested Abzas Media director Ulvi Hasanli and project manager Mahammad Kekalov and searched the outlet’s offices, where they claimed to have found 40,000 euros (US$43,770).
 Police arrested Abzas Media chief editor Sevinj Vagifgizi the following day.
+A court later ordered Hasanli, Kekalov, and Vagifgizi into pretrial detention on charges of conspiring to bring a large sum of money into the country unlawfully.
 Police also interrogated other Abzas Media employees, including Absalamova, reports said.

 On November 28, Azerbaijan’s Ministry of Foreign Affairs summoned the U.S., German, and French envoys and accused their embassies and organizations registered in those countries of illegally funding Abzas Media.
 Reports in Azerbaijani state and pro-government media used materials that apparently had been leaked from authorities’ investigation into Abzas Media to accuse the outlet’s staff of illegally bringing undeclared grants from foreign donor organizations into the country.

 Absalamova and her colleagues denied the charges.
 A statement issued by Abzas Media said the charges were retaliation by Aliyev for “a series of investigations into the corruption crimes committed by the president of the country and his appointed officials.”
-Hasanli said he believes police planted the money in order to fabricate a case, according to a video posted by the outlet.

 In the months prior to the arrests, Abzas Media published series of investigations into the wealth of public figures such as the son-in-law and other family members of President Aliyev, the head of Azerbaijan’s state security service, and the country’s foreign minister